OrionReed/dom3d/README.md

 1. Run `yarn install`
 2. Run `yarn watch` to watch for changes and automatically rebuild the extension.
 3. Load the extension from `dist/{browser}` following the steps above.

-You can use [web-ext](https://github.com/mozilla/web-ext) to reload the extension in Firefox automatically.
-Chrome requires a manual reload from the `chrome://extensions` page.

 ## Known Issues
 All help in diagnosing and fixing these key issues is welcome!
 I've linked to an Issue for each of them.